 - Burial Depth: 1.5 -2 inches in most areas, and 1/2 inch deep in blacktop driveways.
 Sorry, no tunneling option.

 - Guarantee: Varies, but service calls are usually part of the business model.

 - Our Products: Most manufactured overseas, to save money.

 - Farm Installations?
 Wire won’t likely be buried deep enough to avoid farm equipment damage.

-Pet Stop by Canine Safety Systems will walk you through the entire process, from picking out which fencing layout best suits you and your pets needs, to training your pet to the fence.
+is Pet Stop by Canine Safety Systems will walk you through the entire process, from picking out which fencing layout best suits you and your property needs, to training your pet to the fence.
 We want our customers to be experts, just like us!

-Below are our most popular underground pet fencing layouts, but we can customize the fence boundary layout if necessary – we can also make flower beds, pools, ponds, streams and other landscaping elements off-limits to your pets.
+Below are our most popular underground pet fencing layouts, but we can customize the fence boundary layout if necessary – we can also make flower beds, pools, ponds (even streams, lakes and the ocean!) and other landscaping elements off-limits to your pets.

 Dog Fencing & Pet Containment Basics